MetOffice/lfric_core/documentation/source/how_to_use_it/meshes/mesh_file_content.rst

 Local meshes
 -----------------------
-When partitioning global meshes for a specific domain decomposition, additional information is provided in the order to populate the applications ``local_mesh_type`` objects.
+When partitioning global meshes for a specific domain decomposition, additional information is provided in order to populate the applications ``local_mesh_type`` objects.
 Partitioning results in multiple output files, one for each partition.
 Each file contains topologies for the principal meshes, although a local mesh only